How Fast Does Earth Spin (and Why Don't We Feel It)?

 Why is Earth Slowing Down?

 The Moon pulls on the oceans, known since antiquity, because high and low tides happen 50 minutes later each day just as the Moon rises and sets 50 minutes later each day.
-People naturally assume the three-foot ocean bulge beneath the Moon happens because the Moon is lifting up the water.
+People naturally assume the 3-foot ocean bulge beneath the Moon happens because the Moon is lifting up the water.

-But if you’d like to be the only person in your psychiatric wing to know the truth, the Moon cannot actually lift anything.
+But if you’d like to be the only person in your neighborhood to know the truth, the Moon cannot actually lift anything.
 You see, the Moon’s gravity starts out weaker than Earth’s, even at the lunar surface, and then gets wimpier and wimpier the farther you get from the Moon.
 When you consider its strength here at Earth’s surface, at the ocean, the Moon’s upward pull is only three millionths as strong as Earth’s gravity.

 It’s simple.
 Picture a spot on the sea where you’d see the Moon rising or setting.
 Where it’s on the horizon or else lowish.
 That’s how it looks from most places.
 The Moon’s pull is then sideways.
 Horizontal.
 And no earthly gravity opposes it by yanking in the opposite direction.
 Therefore, most of the ocean has a lunar sideways or tractive pull that’s unopposed.
 So, the water slides sideways a bit.
 This small lunar tractive force adds up over the endless miles of ocean on both sides of Earth, slipping water sideways until it pools as a small bulge under the Moon.